About the park

 United Nations Gateway Dag Hammarskjold Plaza is central to the neighborhoods of Midtown East, providing outdoor leisure and culture to a densely populated area of Manhattan.

-The land was acquired by the City of New York in 1948during the siting of the United Nations and dedicated as a park to Dag Hammarskjöld in 1961, the year the UN secretary general was posthumously awarded the Nobel Peace Prize after dying in a plane crash on a peace mission to the Congo.
+The land was acquired by the City of New York in 1948 during the siting of the United Nations and dedicated as a park to Dag Hammarskjöld in 1961, the year the UN secretary general was posthumously awarded the Nobel Peace Prize after dying in a plane crash on a peace mission to the Congo.
 Despite lofty beginnings and historic marches, this diplomatic arena drifted into a period of decline, prompting the Turtle Bay Association to spearhead the park’s renewal and half-acre expansion.

 The park that you see today evolved from a public planning process with NYC Parks Department, City Council and Community Board 6.
 Completed in 1999, the open plaza preserves the park’s historic role as a parade ground for mass rallies while water features, a garden and elegant iron work evoke a peaceful landscape.
 In 1997, the community dedicated the garden to actress Katharine Hepburn in recognition of her role as a neighborhood preservationist and longtime resident of Turtle Bay.